Gavin-Persad/predictions/plan.md

 - delete game week - needs to also clear lavery cup - players teams used, will need to add a new column to teams used table to link them to a game week to make this possible.
 This will be updated in enterscores when player makes a selection
 -
 - edit george cup, needs fixing, this live is currently broken
 - page flickers and needs refresh when draw second round of cup.
-Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.⌛
+Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.✅
+- need to fix view george cup, also further rounds to not seem to be randomly drawn

 -
 - George cup - bye vs bye both show as progressed, fixture should be hidden if no players involved.